 When the driver is accused of causing a minor injury to another person, it is also a misdemeanor.
 Although the punishment increases.

-- From 30 days to one year in prison and/or;
+- From 30 days to one year in prison and/or

 Reckless driving accidents with serious injuries

 - Up to three years in prison and/or

 - Fine of up to $10,000.

-- Will be fined for a lower amount.
+- Will be fined a lower amount.

-- His/her driver’s license will not be suspended.
+- Driver’s license will not be suspended.

 Does it have immigration consequences?

-- Probation, or
+- Parole, or

-- Period in jail (whichever is more relevant).
+- Jail time (whichever is more relevant).